romanstark/parse-server-dashboard-ubuntu-18.04/README.md

 web: https://www.romanstark.de

 # What's missing

-* Add option for letsencrypt instead of self signed certificate.
-* Add option to don't setup parse dashboard as the dashboard may be used on different locations and hosts.
+- Add option to don't setup parse dashboard as the dashboard may be used on different locations and hosts.

 ## Thanks